Prashanna313/prashanna313/README.md

 ## Hi there 👋

-- 🔭 I'm a DevOps Professional with over six years of experience in AWS, DevOps, Docker, Kubernetes, and Terraform.
+- 🔭 I'm a DevOps Professional with over seven years of experience in AWS, DevOps, Docker, Kubernetes, and Terraform.
 I'm skilled in all aspects of automation, from provisioning servers to creating orchestration workflows.

 - I've worked on various tools such as `AWS, Gitlab CI, Jenkins, Kubernetes, Docker, Python3, Postgres, Sumologic, Sonarqube, Terraform` & much more.!
 To know more visit my [portfolio](https://prashanna.info/)